Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Visual Foresight Trees

 In a basic search iteration, \mcts has four essential steps: selection, expansion, simulation, and back-propagation.
 First, the {\em selection} stage samples a search node and a push action based on a selection function.
 Then, the {\em expansion} stage creates a child node of the selected node.
 After that, the reward value of the new child node is determined by a {\em simulation} from the node to an end state.
 Finally, the {\em back-propagation} stage updates the estimated Q-values of the parent nodes.

 For describing \mcts with visual foresight, let $N(n)$ be the number of visits to a node $n$ and $Q(n) = \{r_1, \dots, r_{N(n)}\}$ as the estimated Q-values of each visit.
-We use $N_{max}$ to denote the number of iterations the MCTS performes; we may also use alternative computational budget to stop the search~\cite{mcts2012}.
+We use $N_{max}$ to denote the number of iterations the MCTS performed; we may also use an alternative computational budget to stop the search~\cite{mcts2012}.
 The high-level workflow of our algorithm is depicted in Alg.~\ref{alg:vft}, and illustrated in Fig.~\ref{fig:pipeline}.
-We will describe one iteration (line~\ref{alg:iteration}-\ref{alg:bac-end}) of \mcts in \ours along with the pseudo code in the remaining of this section.
+We will describe one iteration (line~\ref{alg:iteration}-\ref{alg:bac-end}) of \mcts in \ours along with the pseudo-code in the remaining of this section.

 \mycommfont[1]{ \normalfont#1} \SetCommentSty{mycommfont}

 \textbf{Selection.} The first step of \mcts is to select an {\em expandable} search node (line~\ref{alg:selection}-\ref{alg:tree-policy}) using a tree policy $\pi_\text{tree}$.
 Here, {\em expandable} means the node has some push actions that are not tried via selection-expansion; more details of the push action space will be discussed later in the expansion part.
 To balance between exploration and exploitation, when the current node $n_c$ is already fully expanded, $\pi_\text{tree}$ uses Upper Confidence Bounds for Trees (\uct)~\cite{mcts2012} to rank its child node $n_i$.
 We customize \uct as